RichieHG/linq/README.md

 ## AsEnumerable
 This method change a specific type of Collection to a IEnumerable<T> Collection and now we can use the other methods with this new Collection.

+## Cast
+This method change the type (CASTING) of each element of the collection.
+If any element can't be cast, all the execution will fail.

+## Select
+Project each element of a collection into a new form.
+It means that the lambda expression will be apply to each element of the collection to produce a new collection.